difference between a yeast infection and bv

 • Discomfort during sex

-See also difference between bjt and fet
+See also difference between homogeneous and heterogeneous mixtures

 To treat BV, a doctor may prescribe antibiotics, typically metronidazole, which can be taken orally or applied as a topical gel.
 Completing the full course of antibiotics is crucial to ensure complete eradication of the infection.
 Avoid douching, using perfumed soaps, and having unprotected sex to prevent recurrence.